IndrajeetPatil/groupedstats/cran-comments.md

 ## Comments

-  - Fixes breakage caused by `broomExtra` update.
+  - Removes `ipmisc` from dependencies.